 Importance of watercress in the kitchen

 In Western cooking, watercress has not had the importance that is granted elsewhere in the world, which is considered one of the most important vegetables.
-For example, in the Zen kitchen, watercresses are more important that spinach.
+For example, in the Zen kitchen, watercress is more important that spinach.

 They are also present in other plants such as radish or mustard, which, in addition to smell and taste, provide them all with antiseptic properties and confer beneficial properties to intestinal flora.